Prenuptial & Postnuptial

 • Matters of child custody or visitation for current and/or future children.

-• Child support is calculated and decided upon by the court, not a prenuptial agreement.
+• Child support.
+This is calculated and decided upon by the court, not a prenuptial agreement.
 You can agree to make trusts for current and/or future children.

-• Day-to-day household matters can’t be decided upon.
+• Day-to-day household matters.
 For instance, you can’t agree on who will wash the dishes on what day in a prenup agreement.

 Why Should You Have a Prenuptial Agreement?